1njiku/titanic_datascience/README.md

 # Analysis of the Titanic dataset

-This projects aims at analysing Kaggle's Titanic dataset and build a predictive model for the Titanic data science challenge.
+This projects aims at analysing Kaggle's Titanic dataset.
+The goal is to build a predictive model for survival while practicing refactoring techniques and unit-tests.